Ralph Fults: Reuniting with Hamilton

-Rejoining Hamilton less than a month later, the two stole eight Thompson submachine guns from a National Guard armory in Beaumont, Texas.
+He rejoined Hamilton less than a month later and the pair stole eight Browning BARs from a National Guard armory in Beaumont, Texas.
 After stealing a car in Tulsa, Oklahoma on February 24, he and Hamilton headed for Texas after managing to evade a police ambush while passing through McKinney.

 On March 19, 1935, the two gave an interview to a Houston journalist detailing inhumane treatment in the Texas penal system.
 That same afternoon, he and Hamilton robbed a grocery store in San Antonio.
 Three days later, while driving towards Mississippi, the two stopped at the Louisiana site where Bonnie and Clyde had been killed the previous year.
 Stealing a car in Hattiesburg, Mississippi on March 27, he and Hamilton robbed a bank at Prentiss, Mississippi the following day.

 After this latest robbery, the two separated, with Fults boarding a train to Louisville, Kentucky and Hamilton returning to Texas.
-However, after his arrival in Springfield, Illinois on April 5, Fults had learned of Hamilton's arrest at Fort Worth that same day and immediately took the first bus bound for Texas.
+After his arrival in Springfield, Illinois on April 5, Fults had learned of Hamilton's arrest at Fort Worth that same day and immediately took the first bus bound for Texas.
 Fults reached Fort Worth on April 8 and, although perhaps planning to save his old partner from the electric chair, he instead drove to his mother's home in McKinney.
 Stealing a car from Renner, Texas on April 12, 1935, he and an unidentified accomplice stole $900 from an oil refinery in Graham, Texas.

+Captured by police in Denton County, Texas on April 17, his crime spree came to an end.
+He was returned to Huntsville prison until his extradition to Mississippi to face bank robbery charges.
+Convicted in September 1935, he was sentenced to fifty years' imprisonment at the Parchman prison farm.
+He was put in solitary confinement for leading a prison strike.
+He was pardoned in 1944 and assumed a legitimate profession as a security guard at an orphanage.

 Later years

-Captured by police in Denton County, Texas on April 17, his latest crime spree came to an end and he was returned to Huntsville prison until his extradition to Mississippi to face bank robbery charges.
-Convicted in September 1935, he was sentenced to fifty years' imprisonment at the Parchman prison farm.
-Although he was put in solitary confinement for leading a prison strike, he was pardoned in 1944 and thereafter assumed a legitimate profession as a security guard at an orphanage.
-He ran the huge laundry facility, at Buckner Baptist Children's Home, located at 5200 S. Buckner Blvd., in Dallas, Texas.
+Fults ran the huge laundry facility, at Buckner Baptist Children's Home, located at 5200 S. Buckner Blvd., in Dallas, Texas.
 He converted to Christianity and spoke to the children about the evils of a life of crime.

-In 1960 Ralph Fults helped create a local television program called Confession.
-On this program, in a panel format, Fults and representatives of the Texas State Board of Pardons and Paroles and of the state prison system discussed with former inmates, businesspeople, and attorneys the unique needs of former prisoners and the importance of offering them jobs.
+In 1960, Fults helped create a local television program called Confession.
+On this program, in a panel format, Fults and representatives of the Texas State Board of Pardons and Paroles and of the state prison system discussed the unique needs of former prisoners and the importance of offering them jobs, with former inmates, businesspeople, and attorneys.
 Through the efforts of Norman Vincent Peale the program was nationally syndicated.
-He died in Dallas on March 16, 1993, at the age of 82.
+Fults died in Dallas on March 16, 1993, at the age of 82.